 If you’re interested to pick up a Wio Terminal, please visit its product page on the Seeed Online Store!

-Edge AI Projects & Getting Started
+Edge AI Tools, Projects & Getting Started

 Edge AI is still relatively new, with different companies still in the process developing their own smart solutions.
 Despite this, there are already many resources to help you get started with building your very own Edge AI project!